keijack/python-eureka-client/README.md

 ## Amazon Data Center Support

 This component should support deploying in Amazone EC2, it should automatically load metadata from Amazon metadata service.
-All the metadata keys are comes from `com.netflix.appinfo.AmazonInfo` in Netflix's java client.
-BUT for I have no amazon environment to test, so it may not work.
+All the metadata keys come from `com.netflix.appinfo.AmazonInfo` in Netflix's java client.
+BUT for the reason that I have no amazon environment to test, it may not work.
 If errors occurs, please submit an issue and provide some detail logs, I will try to fix it as far as I can.
 If it works, a reply in this [issue](https://github.com/keijack/python-eureka-client/issues/33) is wellcomed.

 ## More Infomation